 Focus Areas: Asymmetric governance architectures on the process of construction of norms at the domestic and the international level; problems derived from the institutional approach to individual interaction and social coordination on late modern social systems

-Jonathan Crock is an expert in innovations in democratic participation and the problem of democracy deficits in global political economy.
-He is an international law scholar at Leiden University (Netherlands) and is currently based at Georgetown Law Center in Washington, D.C. where he serves on the editorial staff of the Journal of International Economic Law.
+Jonathan Crock is an expert in innovations in democratic participation and the problem of democracy deficits in global governance.
+He teaches at George Washington University in Washington, DC (USA) and is an international law scholar at Leiden University (Netherlands).

-Focus areas: Citizens’ Assemblies, Citizens’ Juries, Participatory Democracy, Economic Democracy, Human Rights Law, International Economic Law
+Focus areas: Citizens’ Assemblies, Citizens’ Juries, Participatory Democracy, Democratic Global Governance, Economic Democracy, Workplace Democracy, Human Rights Law

 Brook Manville holds a PhD (Yale) in history and is a former consulting and management partner of McKinsey & Company.
 Brook is a regular contributor to Forbes.com and is the author of Judgement Calls: Twelve Stories of Big Decisions and the Teams That Got Them Right, A Company of Citizens: What the World’s First Democracy Teaches Leaders About Creating Great Organizations and The Origins of Citizenship in Ancient Athens.

 He previously served as Executive Vice President of the United Way of America

 Tom Hill is a UK-based ecological economist with expertise in pluralist approaches to decision making.
 He has provided consultancy advice to a range of Governments and businesses on how to use market-based, regulatory and democracy-led interventions to achieve sustainable outcomes.